dits-family-cookbook/dits-family-cookbook.github.io/recipes/candies/sesame-brittle.md

 # Directions

 1. Heat sugar, honey, water, salt and nutmeg in small pot on medium heat.
-1. Stur in seeds.
+1. Stir in seeds.
 1. Cook until mixture turns amber in colour - 5 to 10 minutes (300 degrees F.).
 Remove from heat.
 1. Stir in vanilla and butter.
 Once butter melts stir in soda.
-1. Pout onto buttered pan and spread with metal spreader until very thin.
+1. Pour onto buttered pan and spread with metal spreader until very thin.
 It is very hot!
 I used buttered parchment paper and a tea towel to press it out.
 1. When cool break into pieces.